mahdijz5/mahdijz5/README.md

 ### Hi there 👋 ;

-⚡ I'm Mahdi Javidi the javascript junior programmer and I was born in 2006;
+⚡ I'm Mahdi Javidi the javascript junior fullstack programmer and I was born in 2006;

 😎 I'm really crazy about programming and I always want to learn more;